 Organizers and Sponsors

-The Salon is currently in its ninth season.
-The 2016-17 Salon is organized by Natasha Myers, Michelle Murphy, and Patrick Keilty.
+The Salon is currently in its eleventh season.
+The 2018-2019 Salon is organized by Michelle Murphy, Kristen Bos, Nicole Charles, and OmiSoore Dryden.
+The 2017-2018 Salon was organized by Michelle Murphy and Kristen Bos.
+The 2016-17 Salon was organized by Natasha Myers, Michelle Murphy, and Patrick Keilty.
 The 2015-16 Salon was organized by Natasha Myers, Michelle Murphy, Kelly Fritsch, and Martina Schluender, as well as the help of many other people from both York University and the University of Toronto.

 If you would like to be on our email list, write email@example.com